Smooth classifying spaces: Classifying -numerable principal bundles

 Similarly, a plot $p : U \to BG$ locally factors through $\Delta^n \times G^{n+1}$ for some $n$.
 In particular, if we define $BG_n \subseteq BG$ analogously, $p$ locally factors through $BG_n$ for some $n$.

-These facts can also be phrased as saying that $EG = \colim EG_n$ and $BG = \colim BG_n$, where the colimits are in the category of diffeological spaces.
-It follows from this and~\cite[Lemmas~3.17 and~4.1]{CSW} that if $D(G)$ is locally compact Hausdorff, then $D(BG) \cong B_{\textrm{Top}}(D(G))$, where the right-hand-side denotes the usual classifying space construction applied to the topological group $D(G)$. \end{rem}
+Another way to phrase these facts is to say that $EG = \colim EG_n$ and $BG = \colim BG_n$, where the colimits are in the category of diffeological spaces.
+It follows from this and~\cite[Lemmas~3.17 and~4.1]{CSW} that if $D(G)$ is a locally compact Hausdorff topological group, then $D(BG) \cong B_{\textrm{Top}}(D(G))$, where the right-hand-side denotes the usual classifying space construction applied to the topological group $D(G)$. \end{rem}

 \begin{thm} The quotient map $\pi:EG \to BG$ is a $D$-numerable principal $G$-bundle. \end{thm}